ivanclay/training_angular_12/dashboard/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### About

+This project is the minimum expected result of training [Udemy](https://www.udemy.com/course/formacao-angular-inicio-criando-7-projetos/).